 How long does it take to hike Mount Marcy?

 For reference, we were out on the trail for about 9.5 hours.
-We spend some time exploring Marcy Dam, Indian Falls, and the summit.
+We spent some time exploring Marcy Dam, Indian Falls, and the summit.
 We also stopped for both a lunch and snack break and would consider ourselves only moderately speedy hikers.
+However, we typically don’t take long breaks.

 By the books, it is recommended to plan 10-11 hours for this hike.
 You’ll want to plan an early morning and get out on the trail.